acrion/systemd-sparrow/README.md

 - Systemd parses it as a normal systemd unit file and continues its work

-\* the disicion whether to parse /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd unit file or spawnn intermediate Raku online could be taken by analyzing the first line of could, so there is a `#!raku` shebang this is a Raku/Sparrow file, not native unit file.
+\* the dicision whether to parse /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd unit file or spawns intermediate Raku online could be taken by analyzing the first line of could, so there is a `#!raku` shebang this is a Raku/Sparrow file, not native unit file.

 # Explanation